 Loading word count...

-There will also be milestones which I will be certified after tasks have been complete for example completing a singular car model will be a huge milestone
+There will also be milestones which I will be certified after tasks have been complete for example completing a singular car model will be a huge milestone.

 | Risk | Likelihood | Impact | Control measures |

-| Weather | Likely | Medium | No one can control the weather however, I can check the weather before going to locations to make sure it meets the requirements of being sunny |
+| Weather | Likely | Medium | No one can control the weather however, I can check the weather before going to locations to make sure it meets the requirements of being sunny.
+The impact of the weather can determin how well the video comes out and can effect the road surface. |

-| Getting distracted from camera | Unlikely | High | I will allow my father to drive who has more experience than I do so the risk of getting distracted is lower. |
+| Getting distracted from camera | Unlikely | High | I will allow my father to drive who has more experience than I do so the risk of getting distracted is lower.
+As if I was to drive I could get distracted as I have less expirence. |

 | Photography restrictions | High | Low | Although taking photos of cars is not illegal people can have privacy concerns and therefore, things such as number plates will have to be censored. |